 For a full list of excellent resources, see the Research Resources page.

-In cases where documentation is scarce, I have used photos posted online by tourists to the White House.
+In cases where documentation is scarce, I have used photos posted online by tourists to the White House on the assumption that they were meant to be shared.
 I have tried to identify these (and all the photos) with proper credit, but if I have used one of your photos and you prefer that it not appear on this site, let me know and I will take it down.

 If you have visited the White House and have photos that illustrate an era especially well, I'd love to see them and add them to the site.
 Even if your photos are dark or faded, I can process them to look their best.
 And I'll happily credit you however you like and link to your Web site or blog.

-The best photos have few or no people in them, are large and in focus, and feature a room on the ground floor or East Wing.
+The best photos have few or no people in them, feature a room as it is commonly seen, and are large and in focus.
 Poor photos are blurry or have your friend Jan smiling in front of a Christmas tree in the East Room.
 I'm sure Jan is a great person who can make tuna casserole like nobody's business, but she's not really a part of the history and heritage of the house.
-She'll understand.

 The Settling of Bets